 Friday, August 29, 2008

 I swore to myself that I wouldn't get political on my blog, even though as a former Sumners Scholar and reporter, politics is in my blood.
-But today I just had to say, I am shocked and thrilled by McCain's selection of Palin as a running mate.
-I adore her.
+But today I just had to say, I am shocked and enthralled by McCain's selection of Palin as a running mate.

 No matter where you fall politically, this is an astounding and interesting election.
 I can hardly wait for November. -Brin